-The boat tour ended on as much as a high as it started.
+The Gros Morne boat tours ended on as much as a high as it started.
 The Newfoundland music could be heard from the shoreline as our crew from Bon Tours entertained us with traditional Newfoundland songs, such as I’s the B’y.
 It was the perfect way to end a perfect day as our family circled around and sang along.

 What made it such a perfect day?
 Here’s some of the highlights: